eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 ### Will This Information Architecture Update Include Creating New Content?

 No. Additional content is to be created in Phases 3+ of the [documentation update project](https://github.com/eslint/eslint/issues/16365).
+This includes documentation for the [newly proposed "Integrator" persona](https://github.com/eslint/rfcs/pull/97#discussion_r1012138932), to be completed in phase 6 of the documentation update project.

 <!--
     This section is optional but suggested.